 This is why lead tracking and validation should be a key component of any online marketing campaign.
 With this process in place, marketers can separate the true sales leads generated by their websites from the conversions that don’t lead to new customers.
 Marketers also can determine exactly where those sales leads were generated and optimize those sources to deliver a stronger return on investment.
 Finally, a lead tracking and validation process also includes tracking phone calls, which Google’s numbers ignore completely.

 Adding lead tracking and validation to an existing online marketing campaign involves building special code into the infrastructure of a website as well as partnering with a vendor that can provide phone call tracking.
 Although these require a bit of additional effort, the result can be well worth it to give you the most accurate picture of how successful your lead generation website truly is.
+Using a phone number validation API to validate your phone numbers will help you generate more accurate leads.

 To ensure that your lead generation website can provide you with more detailed information about your conversions, you need to: